Careers

 BILLINGS, MT

-• Responsible for the overall safety and security of inmates, staff and visitors of Montana Women’s Prison.
+The Correctional Officer is responsible for the overall safety and security of inmates, staff, and visitors of the facility.

-• Oversees all aspects of the basic needs and welfare of adult female felons assigned to the facility utilizing special training, listening skills, verbal communication skills, the ability to provide empathy and compassion as situations warrant, tact, knowledge of policies, the inmate, the situation at hand, motivational techniques, the ability to create, foster and maintain a degree of trust.
+This position helps ensure the institution is operated for the safety of the public, as well as the incarceration, treatment and rehabilitation of the inmate population, and oversees all aspects of the basic needs and welfare of adult female felons assigned to the facility utilizing special training, listening skills, verbal communication skills, the ability to provide empathy and compassion as situations warrant, tact, knowledge of policies, the inmate, the situation at hand, motivational techniques, and the ability to create, foster and maintain a degree of trust.

 This position requires POST Basic Certification after attending training at the Montana Law Enforcement Academy and successfully completing one year of employment with the Department of Corrections.
 In addition to the training and experience requirements, to be POST Certified, the successful candidate(s) must:

-1. Be a citizen of the United States of America;
+• Be a citizen of the United States of America.

-2. Be at least 18 years of age;
+• Be at least 18 years of age.

-Billings 2025-07-27
+Billings

-Closing Date: July 27, 2025
+Closing Date: October 31, 2025

-Position #: 25141369
+Position #: 25142220

 CORRECTIONAL OFFICER